Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Methods

 Previous studies regarding multi-agent collaboration have shown that when assigned different roles, multiple LLM agents can think from different perspectives and communicate with each other to provide a more comprehensive and accurate answer to questions~\cite{lan2024stance,chan2023chateval}.
 Inspired by this, we provide the agents with the previously found meta-paths of all tasks, and ask them to recommend a new meta-path to each of the other agents from their own task's perspective.
 We leverage the chain-of-thought prompting techniques~\cite{wei2022chain}, and ask the agent to consider the relationships between two tasks and provide the detailed thinking process.
 For example, the agent responsible for the population prediction task may think about how the population affects the commercial activity, and recommend a relevant meta-path to the commercial activity prediction task.
 In addition, we ask each agent to update the previous meta-paths of its own tasks based on those from other tasks.
 We combine the self-updated meta-paths as well as meta-paths recommended by other agents as the final meta-paths for each task.

-Moreover, we transfer the region embeddings across tasks to further enhance the performance, as shown in Figure~\ref{fig:cross_task}(b).
+Moreover, we transfer the region embeddings across tasks to further enhance the performance.
 We only modify the final layer of the KG learning model in Figure~\ref{fig:framework} by combining the current task embedding $E_{reg}$ with embeddings previously learned from other tasks.
 Here we adopt the same semantic-guided knowledge fusion module as mentioned in Section~\ref{sec:knowledge_fusion}.
-We first construct a description of each task in natural language, and leverage the embedding LLM to obtain the semantic embedding of each task, denoted as $E_{task}$.
-Then $E_{task}$ is used as the query of the attention module to adaptively fuse the embeddings using Equation~\ref{eqn:attention_weight} and \ref{eqn:attention_sum}.
+We first construct a description of each task in natural language, and leverage the embedding LM to obtain the semantic embedding of each task, denoted as $E_{task}$.
+Then $E_{task}$ is used as the query of the attention module to adaptively fuse the embeddings using Equation~\ref{eqn:weight}-\ref{eqn:attention_sum}.
 The output of the semantic-guided attention module is added to $\bm{E}_{reg}$ of the current task through a residual connection, and the obtained region embeddings $\bm{E}_{fused}$ are finally used for socioeconomic prediction.

 The overall training algorithm of our model is presented in Algorithm~\ref{alg:training}.
 Note that it consists of two rounds of training.
 In the first round, we train the model for each task separately, and save the final region embeddings $E_{reg}^{I_i}$.
 In the second round, the LLM agents communicate to generate new meta-paths $\mathcal{P}_{new}^{i}$ for each task, and we train the model for each task based on $\mathcal{P}_{new}^{i}$ and region embeddings from the previous round.